AI & Technology

 • In a technical report: it handles industry terminology without flagging it as an error

 This is where CleverType genuinely beats tools like basic spellcheck or even Microsoft Word's grammar check.
 Those tools apply generic rules.
-CleverType reads intent.
+Furthermore, CleverType reads intent.
+Furthermore, Big difference.

 For non-native English speakers, this matters even more.
 Pew Research Center data from 2025 shows that 52% of workers who use AI tools use them specifically for editing written content — the highest-rated use case in their survey.
-Writing confidently in a second (or third) language used to mean hiring a human editor or spending a lot of extra time.
-Now it means CleverType.
+Furthermore, Writing confidently in a second (or third) language used to mean hiring a human editor or spending a lot of extra time.
+Now it doesn't have to.

-The practical time saving from this one feature alone: most professionals spend 20–30 minutes a day re-reading their own writing for errors.
+The practical time saving from this one feature?
+Most professionals spend 20–30 minutes a day re-reading their own writing for errors.
 CleverType cuts that to near zero.

 4. Tone Adjustment — The Feature That Changes How Clients See You

 Most professionals have written an email they later regretted.
 Not because the information was wrong — because the tone was off.
-Too abrupt, too formal, too passive, too desperate.
+Too abrupt.
+Too formal.
+Too passive, or too desperate.

 Tone is hard.
-It's the difference between an email that gets a fast "yes" and one that sits unanswered for three days because the client doesn't know how to respond.
-And fixing tone manually?
-Time-consuming.
-You're not just changing words — you're rethinking the entire emotional register of the message.
+Therefore, It's the difference between an email that gets a fast "yes" and one that sits unanswered for three days because the client doesn't quite know how to respond.
+Therefore, And fixing tone manually is genuinely time-consuming — you're not just changing words, you're rethinking the whole emotional register of the message.

 • Professional — for clients, senior stakeholders, formal reports